Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Cons of a Balos Cruise

-• To start with, if you think you will be spending the whole day on the beach, do reconsider.
+• First, if you think you will spend the whole day on the beach, do reconsider.
 You won’t.
 The actual time you’ll be on Balos Beach varies from 2 to 3 hours.

 • You’ll spend another 2 hours in Gramvousa, and a lot of time sailing.
 A lot!